jchidley/jchidley.github.io/_drafts/2020-01-21-Arch-Linux-Installation.md

 ## Introduction

 A set of instructions to get up and running with Arch Linux.
 Arch installation instructions are on the [Wiki](https://wiki.archlinux.org/index.php/Installation_guide).
 This is my pithy guide to how I do it.

 ## Booting

-Either boot from a USB media or run `pacman -S arch-install-scripts` (or similar) to get the standard installation scripts from a running Linux system.
+Boot from a USB media or run `pacman -S arch-install-scripts` (or similar) to get the standard installation scripts from a running Linux system.

 ```bash
 timedatectl set-ntp true